 The Senior Nutrition Specialist Certification course teaches the fundamentals of nutrition as they apply to older adults, including comprehensive information on physiologic changes with aging, malnutrition, disease states and their nutritional implications, pharmacology, health services, and nutrition support.

 The course covers important topics such as the physiological changes of aging, weight and nutrition problems in older adults, diet and cultural diversity in older adults, macronutrient, mineral, and vitamin requirements for older adults, and much more.
-With an added emphasis on health promotion as an essential resource for students in the fields of nutrition, nursing, public health and gerontology.
+It includes an added emphasis on health promotion as an essential resource for students in the fields of nutrition, nursing, public health and gerontology.

 The course content is updated to reflect Healthy People 2020, MyPlate for Older Americans, and current Dietary Guidelines.
 You will learn about the changes that commonly occur naturally with aging and learn how disease is not a natural consequence of growing old.
 You will also learn about the diseases that occur often in older adults and how nutritional elements may contribute to the problems or are part of the solution to the problems.